Kilimanjaro Gear List

 TREKKING PANTS

 Bring one or two pairs of lightweight nylon trekking pants for the low to middle portions of the climb.
 Some prefer to bring zip-off styles, while others bring a pair of trekking shorts instead of a second pair of trekking pants.
 These also work well on safari and for travel.
-Tights can also be a substitute for this pant layer, especially lower down on the mountain.
+Tights can substitute for this pant layer if preferred, especially lower down on the mountain.

 SOFTSHELL PANTS